How to Visit Isle Royale, the Least Visited National Park in the Lower 48

 Final Tips for Isle Royale National Park Travel

-• Book early—ferries, flights, and lodging fill up months ahead, especially in summer.
-As soon as your dates are set, lock in your reservations.
-Backcountry permits are required but issued upon arrival.
+• Book early—ferries, flights, and lodge lodging fill up months ahead, especially in summer.
+Lock in reservations as soon as your dates are set.

 • Bring physical maps and offline tools.
 There’s no cell service, and GPS can fail in dense forest.
-A waterproof topo map, compass, and downloaded apps like Gaia or AllTrails Pro are essential.
+A waterproof topo map and downloaded apps like Gaia or AllTrails Pro are essential.

 • Bugs and weather can be intense.
 Black flies and mosquitoes peak early summer.
 Pack repellent, a head net, and rain gear.
 Nights are chilly—even in July—and sudden storms are common.